midicable/snippet/README.md

-# snippet. 👨‍💻
+# snippet 👨‍💻

-**snippet.** — is a minimalistic web-application for your sharing code snippets around network.
-If you are a software engineer and you like sharing your thoughts through social networks, then **snippet.** is your choice.
+**snippet** — is a minimalistic web-application for your sharing code snippets around network.
+If you are a software engineer and you like sharing your thoughts through social networks, then **snippet** is your choice.
 Write your code, click post... boom!
 You've just shared your first code snippet!
-You can share, upvote, commet code snippets written by another users. **snippet.** — is a place for sharing, motivation and collaboration.
+You can share, upvote, commet code snippets written by another users. **snippet** — is a place for sharing, motivation and collaboration.
 Join right now!

 ## Technology stack